Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Comparison between PML and DP

+{We now examine the privacy leakage from each individual dataset, which leads to the comparison between the PML framework and the DP framework from an \textit{individual} view}.
+As outlined in \cite{saeidian2023pointwise,saeidian2024evaluating,saeidian2023rethinking}, the PML from an individual dataset $F_i$ is defined by

 It is important to note that datasets may exhibit either independence or correlation.
 We first consider the case of an independent dataset, where the variables $F_i$ and $F_{-i}$ are independent for any $i\in[N]$.
 Here $F_{-i}=\{F_1,\dots,F_{i-1},F_{i+1},\dots,F_N\}$ represents the set of variables corresponding to all players except player $i$.
 Similar to the definition of $P_F$, let $P_{F_i}$ denote the distribution of $F_i$ and $P_{F_{-i}}$ denote the distribution of $F_{-i}$.
 Define $\mathcal{Q}_{\mathcal{F}}=\{P_F|P_F=\Pi_{i=1}^{N}P_{F_i}\}$ as the set of all possible independent prior distributions.
-The relationship between PML in the individual perspective and DP in finite sets has been analyzed in prior works, particularly in \cite[Theorem 4.2]{saeidian2023rethinking}.
+The relationship between PML in the individual perspective and DP in finite sets is shown in the following \cite[Theorem 4.2]{saeidian2023rethinking}.

-\begin{Proposition}[{\cite[Theorem 4.2]{saeidian2023rethinking}}] Given $\epsilon$, algorithm $ \mathcal{A}$ is $\epsilon$-DP if and only if $\sup\limits_{P_F \in \mathcal{Q}_{\mathcal{F}}}\sup\limits_{\bm o\in\operatorname{supp}(P_O)} \max\limits_{i \in[n]} \ell\left(F_i \rightarrow \bm o\right) \leq \epsilon$. \end{Proposition}
+\begin{Proposition}[{\cite[Theorem 4.2]{saeidian2023rethinking}}] Given $\epsilon$, algorithm $ \mathcal{A}$ is $\epsilon$-DP if and only if $\sup\limits_{P_F \in \mathcal{Q}_{\mathcal{F}}}\sup\limits_{\bm o\in\operatorname{supp}(P_O)} \max\limits_{i \in[N]} \ell\left(F_i \rightarrow \bm o\right) \leq \epsilon$. \end{Proposition}